How to Fix Broken Joints So Repairs Look Invisible

 Woodworking technique demonstration

-Each diagnosis suggests a different repair approach.
+Each diagnosis suggests a different approach.
 Glue failure might need only fresh adhesive.
 Wood failure requires reinforcement.
 Design failure demands joint modification or replacement.

 Cleaning the Joint Surfaces

 Old glue doesn’t bond to new glue.
 You must remove all traces of previous adhesive to create a viable new bond.
-Scrape hardened glue with a sharp chisel, taking care not to remove wood or change joint geometry.
+Scrape hardened glue with a sharp chisel, taking care not to remove wood or change geometry.

 Check both mating surfaces.
-Old glue hides in corners and crevices, preventing the new adhesive from reaching wood.
+Old glue hides in corners and crevices, preventing new adhesive from reaching wood.
 Be thorough.

 Reinforcing Weak Joints

-If the original joint design was marginal, adding reinforcement during repair makes sense.
+If the original design was marginal, adding reinforcement during repair makes sense.
 Dowels inserted through previously undrilled mortise-and-tenon joints add mechanical strength.
 Glue blocks inside corners support previously glue-only connections.

 Dutchman Patches

 When wood has broken out around a joint, a Dutchman patch fills the missing material.
-Cut out the damaged area in a regular shape, usually rectangular with beveled edges for registration.
+Cut out the damaged area in a regular shape—usually rectangular with beveled edges for registration.
 Create a patch from matching wood, fitted precisely to the recess.

 Scarf Joints for Broken Rails